getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 #### `stateTransformer` (Function)

 Used to remove sensitive information from state.
 The first parameter passed to the function is the Redux state.
 Return `null` to not attach the state to events sent to Sentry.
-Note that if you do choose to not send state to Sentry, your errors might not have the latest version of the state attached.
-By default we attach all state changes.
+Note that if you choose not to send state to Sentry, your errors might not have the latest version of the state attached.
+By default, we attach all state changes.

 ```js
 const sentryReduxEnhancer = Sentry.createReduxEnhancer({